udexon/Phoshell/README.md

 ====

 :: add number for psragraph first. can start using number as refernce to reorganize texts before deciding section subjects.

-## 4. Simplifying React Redux Augmented Reality Programming (Jitsi Meet)

-Simplifying React Redux Augmented Reality Programming (Jitsi Meet) using Forth derived Stack Machine Shell Functionalities of code become more complex.

-1. Can code be made simpler at the same time?

-2. Another misconception: GUI and CLI are unrelated.
-However GUI is related to graph structure, and therefore Reverse Polish Notation.

-3. Compare Smashlet to Redux, both in footprint and architecture.

-Jitsi Meet is field tested, large scale, 100 mb in zip size ... one of the biggest project of any kind, Redux , besides libreoffice.
-Merge all apps with Phoshell?
-With all platform module: web, Android, iOS.
-Active developments, how many commits per week, consistently?